bchen-twilio/twilio-voice-ios/README.md

     env - An environment, e.g. 'prod' or 'stage' verison - The version to release as, e.g. '1.0.0' or '2.0.0-rc1'

-At least two config files must live in your project, carthage.config and at least one carthage-<env>.config.
+At least two config files must live in your project, carthage.config and at least one `carthage-<env>.config`.

 In carthage.config, the expected variables defined are along the lines of: